-This site has been woodland for at least a thousand years, and the character and diversity of wonderful wildlife here reflects it.
+The ancient woodland (48Ha) is at least a thousand years old, and the character and diversity of wonderful wildlife here reflects it.

 In parts of the wood, conifers were planted after the Second World War; we are gradually removing these.
-Due to the different soil types throughout the wood, the flora here is very diverse.
-On sandier soils there are bracken, primroses and foxgloves, whereas on the clay soils, bluebells, oxlips and wood anemones thrive.
+Due to the different soil types throughout the wood, the flora is very diverse.
+On sandier soils there is bracken, primrose and foxglove, whereas on the clay soils, bluebells, oxlips and wood anemones thrive.

 Myriad insects live in the wood, including speckled wood and purple hairstreak butterflies, longhorn beetles and several species of dragonfly.
 Along the grassy rides and paths, clouds of butterflies rise up from the flowers, then, as dusk gathers, bats hawk along the rides to take advantage of the abundance of moths.
 Birds are active year-round, whether trilling warblers, tapping woodpeckers or hooting owls.